jenetics/jenetics/README.md

     $ ./gradlew [eclipse|idea]

 for creating the project files for Eclipse or IntelliJ, respectively.
+Whereas the latest version of [IntelliJ IDEA](https://www.jetbrains.com/idea/) has decent native Gradle support.

 ## Example